 Education graduate programs are often designed to focus on a specific area in the vast education field.
 This may allow teachers to concentrate on concepts and methods that more closely align with the types of students they wish to serve.
 Graduate programs in education may also be designed around a specific function or career.

-Popular Schools with Education Degrees in Missouri
+Graduate schools with Education Graduate Programs in Missouri

 While not every education grad school may offer programs in all these subjects, below are a few common areas of study to consider.